InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 {% include base_path %}

-## Project A: Artificial Phenomenology and Interfaces from Agent-Networks
+## Project A: Artificial Phenomenology from Agent-Networks

 **Summary**: Mathematize the constitutional elements and formal properties that underlie possible forms of interface consciousness.
 Simulate and mathematically model RS as agent-networks whose collective dynamics can be captured by data structures[^1] that resemble embodiments, spacetime, and selves.
 Use category theory to bridge our AI implementation with phenomenological theory, drawing from the program of “mathematized phenomenology,” incorporating Husserlian/Heideggerian themes.